Pterosaur: First finds

 In 1800, Johann Hermann first suggested that it represented a flying creature in a letter to Georges Cuvier.
 Cuvier agreed in 1801, understanding it was an extinct flying reptile.
 In 1809, he coined the name Ptéro-Dactyle, "wing-finger".
 This was in 1815 Latinised to Pterodactylus.
 At first most species were assigned to this genus and ultimately "pterodactyl" was popularly and incorrectly applied to all members of Pterosauria.
 Today, paleontologists limit the term to the genus Pterodactylus or members of the Pterodactyloidea.

 In 1812 and 1817, Samuel Thomas von Soemmerring redescribed the original specimen and an additional one.
 He saw them as affiliated to birds and bats.
 Although he was mistaken in this, his "bat model" would be influential during the 19th century.
 In 1843, Edward Newman thought pterosaurs were flying marsupials.
 Ironically, as the "bat model" depicted pterosaurs as warm-blooded and furred, it would turn out to be more correct in certain aspects than Cuvier's "reptile model" in the long run.
 In 1834, Johann Jakob Kaup named an order "Pterosaurii" to contain the "Pterodactylii" (Pterodactylus) and suggested it probably consisted of several genera.
 Kaup has often been mentioned as the author of the name Pterosauria.
-The first to actually use the spelling Pteroauria was in 1841/1842 Richard Owen, referring Pterodactylus cuvieri (Cimoliopterus), Pterodactylus giganteus (Lonchodraco), Pterodactylus compressirostris (Lonchodectes) and Pterodactylus micronyx (Dimorphodon) to the order.
+The first to actually use the spelling Pterosauria was in 1841/1842 Richard Owen, referring Pterodactylus cuvieri (Cimoliopterus), Pterodactylus giganteus (Lonchodraco), Pterodactylus compressirostris (Lonchodectes) and Pterodactylus micronyx (Dimorphodon) to the order.
 Brian Andres and Timothy Myers have pointed out that Owen's description of Pterosauria as "reptiles that achieved flight by modification of their pectoral extremity" would be useful as a modern apomorphy-based clade definition.